C4ptainCrunch/thesis/source/index.rst

 TODO The MCTS algorithm constructs an estimation of the game tree by sampling.

-A great benefit of MCTS is that unlinke depth-limited minimax, MCTS is aheuristic: there is no need to estimate the values of non-terminal nodes with an domain specific heuristic.
-This in turn, greatrly reduces (or even removes) the need to acquire and incorporate domain knowledge.
+A great benefit of MCTS is that unlike depth-limited minimax, MCTS is aheuristic: there is no need to estimate the values of non-terminal nodes with an domain specific heuristic.
+This in turn, greatly reduces (or even removes) the need to acquire and incorporate domain knowledge.
 This explains our interest on the subject and the title of this work.